 The gratitude that we celebrate during this season offers an important lesson for leadership.

 The holiday season brings its own unique set of stressors.
 Unfortunately, your critical inner voice may take that as an invitation to crash the party.
 The inner critic within each of us drives perfectionism, judgement, and a scarcity mindset, all of which create unnecessary stress that can really put a damper on the festivities for ourselves and others.
 The effects of a critical inner voice don’t stop when the seasons change, however, and leaders can take an important lesson from this phenomenon.
+Learn how to quiet your inner critic

-Learning to Take My Inner Critic off the Guest List
+Take My Inner Critic off the Guest List

 Every year, I invite my entire family to gather in my home for a Thanksgiving meal.
 On top of the normal stress of planning a large family gathering like this, my inner critic used to add a lot of anxiety to the preparation.